Visualizing Privacy-Relevant Data Flows in Android Applications: Approach

-Upon completion of the slicing process, Visualizer consumes the report in form of text files generated by the Slicing Engine, and displays a summary of the results on SliceViz's dashboard (cf.~Figure~\ref{fig:slicevizdashboard}).
-Each identified program slice receives two distinct risk ratings.
+Upon completion of the slicing process, Visualizer consumes the report in form of text files generated by the Slicing Engine, and displays a summary of the results on SliceViz's dashboard (cf.~\Cref{fig:slicevizdashboard}).
+Although graph rendering is central to visualizing program slices, equally important is the SliceViz dashboard, which consolidates privacy-related practices—such as data collection sources, processing operations, and associated risks.
+It provides developers with a high-level overview that supports faster comprehension and informed decision-making.
+Each identified program slice is assigned two distinct risk ratings.

-First, it is classified based on the risk of its \textbf{source}, according to the risk categories defined in the identifier dataset (\textbf{B.1}).
-Second, it is assigned a warning level using a six-tier Warning Scale introduced by us (A–F, cf. Table \ref{tab:WarningScale}) based on the \textbf{processing operations} performed on the privacy-relevant data, which helps prioritize actions.
+First, it is classified based on the risk of its \textbf{source}, according to the risk categories defined in the Identifier Dataset (\textbf{B.1}).
+We explain this classification in \Cref{subsec_PrivacyBasedSlicingEngine}.
+Second, it is assigned a warning level using a six-tier Warning Scale introduced by us (A–F, cf.~\Cref{tab:WarningScale}) based on the \textbf{processing operations} performed on the privacy-relevant data, which helps prioritize actions.
 Levels A and B denote low risks, levels C and D represent moderate risks, while levels E and F indicate high risks requiring immediate attention.
 Specific messages accompanying each level provide detailed insights into the potential risks.
-For example, since the identifier dataset categorizes any method collecting \textit{device ID} as a risk 1 source, any program slice originating from a \textit{device ID} source will be categorized as risk 1.
-However, within this category, the warning level (A–F) may vary depending on the processing operations in the program slice (cf.~Table \ref{tab:WarningScale}).
+For example, since the Identifier Dataset categorizes any method collecting \textit{device ID} as a risk 1 source, any program slice originating from a \textit{device ID} source will be categorized as risk 1.
+However, within this category, the warning level (A–F) may vary depending on the processing operations in the program slice (cf.~\Cref{tab:WarningScale}).

-Users can then select a program slice to view its graphical visualization in SliceViz (workflow shown in Figure~\ref{fig:integratedworkflow}).
+Users can then select a program slice to view its graphical visualization in SliceViz (workflow shown in \Cref{fig:integratedworkflow}).